 Falling asleep to the bark of a lion, the footsteps of a nearby hyena or the grunt of a hippo can be awe-inspiring.

 But don't be fooled, along with the joys there are dangers.

 Your guides will run you through each little rule.

 And you might think these rules are a little bit over-the-top, just wait until you see the footprints around your tent the next morning.
 You'll understand why they are in place.

-Watch out for Africa's favourite pest - the baboon!
+Watch out for one of Africa's biggest pests – the baboon.

 These fellows will be at most tourist places in Africa – they know travellers bring food and aren't usually up for a fight.

 Baboons and their other monkey buddies are crafty and usually smarter than us, so if you want to see your new camera plus a sandwich disappear, then just leave them out.
 They will be stolen.

 And the last thing you want to do is get into a fight against the animals - baboons have giant teeth and will leave quite the scar.
 Better to just let them have it, but assert yourself so they don't try it again.

-Kenya - if you don't find animals here, then you will never see them.
-Try the legendary Masai Mara, Tsavo National Park, Amboseli NP and Nakuru.
+If you can't find animals in Kenya, you will never see them.
+Try the legendary Masai Mara, Tsavo National Park, Amboseli National Park and Nakuru.
 Each place is unique and will provide you with an unforgettable experience.